haefele-software/mvmt/README.md

-##### useEkko is a lightweight, 0 dependencies library that aims to solve your simple state management problems.
+##### useEkko is a lightweight, 0 dependencies library that aims to solve your simple React state persistence problems.

 ✅ Zero dependencies